digimakergo/doc/tutorial/permission.md

 Highlights:
 - Define permission rules in json file(configs/policies.json)
+- Content related permission like read/create/update/delete.
+Also customized permission&rules are supported
 - Support attribute-level permission, eg. some user can only create/update some fields
 - Support custom variables in role, which are role content fields
 - Can debug permission